devopsacademyau/academy/classes/03class/docker/README.md

 - [OpenVZ](https://openvz.org/)

 Docker is a tool to faciliate the creation, deployment and execution of applications by using containers.
-It's composed by the docker daemon and the docker client.
+It's composed by the Docker daemon and the Docker client.
 The first is the service that runs on the operating system(like Linux, MacOS, Windows) that will execute containers.

-The Docker deamon exposes a RestAPI that is accessed by the docker client.
-We use the docker client to submit instructions to the docker daemon so it can execute the containers, create new images, delete existing containers, connect to a running container, etc.
+The Docker deamon exposes a RestAPI that is accessed by the Docker client.
+We use the Docker client to submit instructions to the Docker daemon so it can execute the containers, create new images, delete existing containers, connect to a running container, etc.

-## Repositories
+## Registries
-A container repository is a place where images can be stored and it can be public or private.
+A container registry is a place where images can be stored and it can be public or private.
-Examples of repositories:
+Examples of registries:
 - [DockerHub](https://hub.docker.com/)
 - [AWS ECR](https://aws.amazon.com/ecr/)
 - [Artifactory](https://jfrog.com/artifactory/)

-Repositories are used to share an image that was created for a specific purpose.
+Registries are used to share an image that was created for a specific purpose.
 It can be used to store an image with specific pre-requisites to run multiple applications like:
 - an image with apache+php+modules to run multiple php applications
 - an image with a specific version of jdk to run multiple java applications
 - an image with a specific version of mysql to run multiple databases